Well Hello, my Redonkulous friends! This week I want to talk to you about creating new habits!

 Give yourself a constant reminder of why you are doing what you are doing.
 It could be very helpful when you are changing a habit or creating a new one.
 Remind yourself with a vision board of the life you want.
 That you are sticking to your goals and new habits to manifest the life you want.
 Keep your reason why you’re changing front and center.
 Then make a plan to stick it out.
 Yes, it will take some time to replace old habits with new ones.
 But it will be worth it in the end.

-6 tips To Help When Creating New Habits
+6 tips for Creating New Habits

-Since we know its never easy creating new habits, I wanted to include six tips that could help make it easier.
+Since we know it’s never easy creating new habits, I wanted to include six tips that could help make it easier.
 Use them until you’ve made the new habit part of your second nature and don’t need the visual queues anymore.

 Put It On Your To-Do List